End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component (May 2026)

 Step 10: Testing Tool Handlers

-Because tool handlers are plain async functions, they test directly with Vitest — no mocking needed:
+Because tool handlers are plain async functions, they test directly with Vitest without any framework setup:

 import { describe, it, expect } from 'vitest';